 The AANEM will provide additional input in the future to help organizations establish medically appropriate practice guidelines for EDX medicine from which new and improved coding and reimbursement policies could be developed.

-Approved by the American Association of Neuromuscular & Electrodiagnostic Medicine: September 1997; updated 1998, 1999, 2000, 2001, 2002, 2004, 2014, and 2017.
-Updated on November 2019.
+Approved by the American Association of Neuromuscular & Electrodiagnostic

-Endorsed by the American Academy of Neurology: February 1998, February 2002, June 2004, and September 2014.
+Medicine: September 1997; updated 1998, 1999, 2000, 2001, 2002, and 2004.
+Endorsed by the American Academy of Neurology: February 1998, February 2002, and June 2004.

 Endorsed by the American Academy of Physical Medicine & Rehabilitation: June 1998, March 2002, and June 2004.

-Codes 95907-95913 involve the following motor nerves:
+Codes 95900 and 95903 involve the following nerves: